khoishady/Additional-AdBlock-Filter/README.md

-Feel free to use / import
+Feel free to use
 Filter will be updated regularly

+Report ads or unwanted, annoying banners: khoishady1908@gmail.com